Space

 Crew Module

-The requirements for providing power to crew capsules have not changed since the Gemini days.
+The requirements for providing power and breathable air to crew quarters on space stations have not changed since the Gemini days.
 It’s essential that the power system be reliable, efficient, and redundant for manned crew modules.
 A tremendous benefit of fuel cell systems is that they can produce enough water for the crew.
 At 1 kg/L (8.34 lb/gal), generating this water as a by-product from the hydrogen and oxygen onboard is a huge weight savings at launch.
+That same water can be recycle and electrolyzed to produce breathable oxygen for life support and hydrogen for orbit boost.

 Rovers